kiraistakenlol/usuaya/README.md

 *   **What it is:** The original generated Spanish text as a single string.
 *   **Frontend Use:** Primarily for reference or fallback display.

-By linking these structures—using the Spanish `index` to connect timings, Spanish analysis, and the alignment map, which in turn points to English token array indices—the frontend can provide a dynamic and informative learning interface with synchronized highlighting.
+By linking these structures—using the Spanish `index` to connect timings, Spanish analysis (`analysis_by_index`), and the alignment map (`english_data`), while using `scope_indices` within the main `annotations` object to link linguistic points back to word indices—the frontend can provide a dynamic and informative learning interface with synchronized highlighting.